MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/protecting-external-resources/jtv/index.md

 ```

 - `authorizationHeader`: The content of the `Authorization` HTTP header, which is the access token.
 For example, it could be obtained from a `HttpServletRequest` (`httpServletRequest.getHeader("Authorization")`).
-- `expectedScope`: *Optional*.
-The scope to validate the token against.
+- `expectedScope`: The scope to validate the token against, for example `accessRestricted`.

 You can query the resulting `TokenValidationResult` object for either an error or valid introspection data: